glennhenry/cs-notes/docs/theory-of-computation-and-automata/06-formal-grammar/formal-grammar.md

 #### Left & Right Grammar

-The formal description of regular grammar is same as [normal grammar](#grammar), except the production rule follows either left or right types of grammar.
+The formal description of regular grammar is same as the [general grammar](#grammar), except the production rule follows either left or right types of grammar.
 With $A$, $B \in V$ and $x \in T$, right and left grammar is in the form :

 - **Right linear grammar** : $A \rightarrow xB/x$, example $S \rightarrow abS/b$.
 - **Left linear grammar** : $A \rightarrow Bx/x$, example $S \rightarrow Sbb/b$.